 Variance account

 19xx.
 (1) The Board shall issue an accounting order authorizing the IESO to [NTD: Consider if any value in having the OEB do this.
-If OEB derives all of its powers from the legislature, then why can’t legislature just directly authorize the IES to establish the account in the legislation?]:
+If OEB derives all of its powers from the legislature, then why can’t legislature just directly authorize the IES to establish the account in the legislation?]: [NTD: No change recommended at this time.
+OPG appears not to appreciate that the IESO needs the order of a regulatory body to satisfy the requisites for accounting treatment as a “regulatory asset”.]

 1. establish a variance account for the purposes of this Act;

-2. record the IESO funding shortfall in the variance account from time to time [NTD: monthly?]; and
+2. record the IESO funding shortfall in the variance account from time to time [NTD: monthly?]; and [NTD:Should defer to IESO on this point.
+No change recommended at this time since “Monthly” would be accommodated within “time-to-time”.]

 3. recover the IESO funding shortfall in accordance with section X and the regulations.